brdw/endless/README.md

 $ curl -X POST http://localhost:5000/users/brad/friends/sarah -H "Content-type: application/json" -d '{"name":"sarah"}'

 Now these urls are special because they are Sub Collections.
 Going to those urls without trailing slashes indicates to Endless these are Objects just like before.
-However because they have a common url component /friends/ we can now iterate on this special friends Sub Collection via http://localhost:5000/users/brad/friends/ providing a trailing slash to indicate it's iterable.
+However because they have a common url component /friends/ we can now iterate on this special friends Sub Collection via http://localhost:5000/users/brad/friends/ providing a trailing slash to indicate it's a Sub Collection.
 These Sub Collections are iterable and support paging and key slicing.
 Let's add a few more and do some iteration and slicing.

 $ curl -X POST http://localhost:5000/users/brad/friends/dave -H "Content-type: application/json" -d '{"name":"dave"}'